m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 ### 2. Compile-time verification of string templates / parameters

 We've already written Roslyn analyzers that did this.
-Since running the whole compilation with ASP.NET MVC 5 ~2 minutes on a beefy machine, was really a show stopper for developers, we wanted to give them instant-feedback inside the VS, which squiglies and all.
+Running the whole compilation with ASP.NET MVC 5 took ~2 minutes on a beefy machine this was really a show stopper for developers.
+We wanted to give them instant-feedback inside VS, with squiglies and all - analyzers provide that for us.

 ### 3. Tooling to extract strings, but AspNetCore compatible